Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/UISupport.md

 ## UI Toolkit support

 As of Unity 2021.2, [UI Toolkit](https://docs.unity3d.com/Manual/UIElements.html) is supported as an alternative to the [Unity UI](https://docs.unity3d.com/Manual/com.unity.ugui.html) system for implementing UIs in players.

+### From Unity 2023.2 and newer

+As mentioned in the [beginning of this document](#ui-support), from Unity 2023.2 the Input System and UI Toolkit are fully integrated.

+### Before Unity 2023.2

 Input support for both [Unity UI](https://docs.unity3d.com/Manual/com.unity.ugui.html) and [UI Toolkit](https://docs.unity3d.com/Manual/UIElements.html) is based on the same [EventSystem](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/EventSystem.html) and [BaseInputModule](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/InputModules.html) subsystem.
 In other words, the same input setup based on [InputSystemUIInputModule](#setting-up-ui-input) supports input in either UI solution and nothing extra needs to be done.